GE2025: Low Yen Ling to represent PAP in newly formed Bukit Gombak SMC

 Ms Low has served the Bukit Gombak ward for more than 14 years, having first entered politics in the 2011 General Election as part of the Chua Chu Kang GRC team.

-In GE2020, she contested the GRC alongside Deputy Prime Minister Gan Kim Yong and MPs Don Wee and Zhulkarnain Abdul Rahim.
+In GE2020, Ms Low contested the GRC alongside Deputy Prime Minister Gan Kim Yong and MPs Don Wee and Zhulkarnain Abdul Rahim.
 The PAP team won with 58.64 per cent of the votes against the Progress Singapore Party.

 For GE2025, Mr Gan and Mr Zhulkarnian will remain in Chua Chu Kang GRC, while Ms Low will stand in Bukit Gombak SMC, which comprises Bukit Gombak and Hillview estates, with 26,364 registered voters.